Taxis at Walt Disney World

 The taxi fare to get all the way across the Disney property should seldom exceed $20 plus tip.
 To get a general idea, you can use the Taxi Fare Estimator offered by Mears Transportation, which the official provider of taxi services on Disney property.
-I would advise you to round up: I’ve found fares are often 20% higher or so, and some drivers will take you by the most roundabout routes.
+We would advise you to round up: we’ve found fares are often 20% higher or so, and some drivers will take you by the most roundabout routes.
 Also, note that not all locations at Walt Disney World and the surrounding area are included in the Taxi Fare Estimator.
 For instance, Disney’s Hollywood Studios isn’t listed (use Epcot, which is close).
-Neither is Downtown Disney (use Disney Institute) or Animal Kingdom (use Blizzard Beach and add a few bucks).
+Neither is Disney Springs, (use Disney Institute) or Animal Kingdom (use Blizzard Beach and add a few bucks).

 If you choose to use taxis to get around at Walt Disney World, here are some tips to remember: